Jeffersonrhymes/MY-PROJECTS/LAMBDA-AUTOMATIONS/EC2-LAMBDA AUTOMATION.md

     instance_ids = [inst['InstanceId'] for inst in response['Instances']]
     print(f"Launched instances: {instance_ids}")

+On line 48 and 49 where it says "MinCount= 5 and MaxCount= 5" stats that, This script will create a minimunm of 5 ec2-instances and 5 maximum instances.

 ```

 ## Deploy and create a test even to start instances